 Programme

-Gain insight into the topics and issues that affect primary care.
+Explore the topics and issues that affect primary care we covered this year.

-Our one-day virtual conference will offer a fantastic opportunity for GPs, at any career stage, and their wider teams to engage and learn from experts in their field.
-Delegates can update their knowledge and join the sessions that support their learning and development.
-Use the filters below to find the sessions that best fit around your clinics and other priorities.
+Our one-day virtual conference offered a fantastic opportunity for GPs, at any career stage, and their wider teams to engage and learn from experts in their field.
+Delegates updated their knowledge and joined the sessions that supported their learning and development.

 Opening session